Class of 2012

 One of the challenges in building Simprints for the real world—and another area where a liberal arts education was useful—was the ethical and privacy questions surrounding the collection of biometric data.
 There, Simprints was ahead of its time, holding that biometric data belonged to the person whose fingerprints were being scanned, not the company who collected it.
 On the tech side, the biometric information is siloed from any identifying data to protect users’ privacy.
 That belief in the right to privacy also led the Simprints team to design the product to be completely optional, allowing the user to still receive the medical service being offered while declining to give their personal data.

-“It’s not your biometrics just because you as an NGO or an organization are using it to identify people,” Norman said.
+“It’s not your biometrics just because you as an NGO or an organization are using it to identify people,” Tristram said.
 “I’m not going to say that Simprints has always done it perfectly; it’s a balance you have to strike.
 But our goal is to always improve privacy and transparency when we can.”

-Norman tells students who are aspiring entrepreneurs to be unafraid of both the risks and asking for help.
+Tristram tells students who are aspiring entrepreneurs to be unafraid of both the risks and asking for help.
 For him, that meant months of living and coding in his parents’ basement, taking advantage of life without a mortgage to build the product.

 “My girlfriend wasn’t super-happy about it at the time, but it ended pretty well.
 I think she’s forgiven me now,” he said.